Overall Score 7.5 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Ingress protection ratings refer to the level of protection offered by a casing, against dust and water.
-In the format of IPXX, 'X' represents a number The first value means protection against solids such as dust, while the second refers to resistance against liquids (sweat).
+IP ratings refer to the rating of protection offered by an enclosure, against dust and water.
+The letters 'IP' are followed by two values The first value of the IP rating refers to protection against solids say dust, while the second refers to resistance against liquids (water).

 we are not yet certain of their rating with solids (dust)